 Before choosing a burner, you should decide if a propane system is right for you.
-There are some amazing all-electric setups, but they require a substantial upfront investment.
+There are some amazing all-electric setups (here are some of our favorites), but they require a substantial upfront investment.
 If you’re committed to investing in an electric system in the future, you should consider doing so now.
 Otherwise, there are a lot of reasons why propane systems are a great solution for most homebrewers.
 They allow you to brew outside (or anywhere you can bring your gear!), boil much faster than a kitchen stove, and allow you to increase your batch size.
 Most of all, propane is a great solution because it is inexpensive to get started.

 WARNING: Always place your propane tank upwind of your burner to prevent accidental ignition of the tank!

 How to Choose a Propane Burner for Homebrewing